 The leaf miner eats the tissue of the foliage and leaves ugly white marks behind.
 If unattended, it can cause severe damage to the leaves.
 Olive oil is a natural leaf miner killer.

-Make your own leaf miner killer by mixing two teaspoons of olive oil and one teaspoon of dishwashing liquid in a liter of water, transfer it into a spray bottle, shake well and spray on the affected areas of the plant.
-Before spraying it on your plant, do a patch test on several leaves to see the reaction and also avoid spraying it when the sun is intense.
+Make your own leaf miner killer at home by mixing two teaspoons of olive oil and one teaspoon of mild dishwashing liquid in a liter of water.
+Transfer it into a spray bottle, shake well, and mist on the affected areas of the plant.
+Before spraying it on your plant, do a patch test on several leaves to see the reaction the next day, and also avoid spraying it when the sun is intense.

 3. Pest Control

 Mix half a teaspoon each of olive oil and dishwashing liquid.
-Add the solution in 600ml of water, put it in a spray bottle, shake well, and spray it on pest-affected areas of plants.
+Add the solution in 600 ml of water, put it in a mister bottle, shake well, and spray it on pest-affected areas of plants.

-Avoid doing it in direct sun, and do not expose the plants to sunlight after spraying the plants with this solution.
+Avoid doing it in direct sun, and do not expose the plants to sunlight after spraying them with this solution.

 4. Keep Garden Tools Rust Free

-All you have to do is to coat them with a layer of olive oil with a cotton ball and you are done!
+All you have to do is coat them with a layer of olive oil with a cotton ball, and you are done!
 The oil will also help them to work smoothly.

 5. Moisturize Hands